Add to MyChemicals Print Friendly Page

 Reactivity

 Compounds in this group are chemically similar to sodium hydroxide (NaOH) or sodium oxide (Na2O).
 They neutralize acids exothermically to form salts plus water.
-When soluble in water they give solutions having a pH greater than 7.0.
-Mixing these materials with water can generate troublesome amounts of heat as the base is dissolved or diluted.
+When soluble in water they give solutions having a pH of 12 or higher.
+Mixing these materials with water can generate significant heat as the base is dissolved or diluted.
 Bases react with certain metals (such as aluminum and zinc) to form oxides or hydroxides of the metal and generate gaseous hydrogen.
 Bases may initiate polymerization reactions in polymerizable organic compounds, especially epoxides.
 They may generate flammable and/or toxic gases with ammonium salts, nitrides, halogenated organics, various metals, peroxides, and hydroperoxides.
 Materials of this group often serve as catalysts.

 Toxicity